Bios597407/Apple-Chunklist-Verification-Creation-Toolkit/README.md

 __Replace Original Public Key with Custom Public Key:__

-In order to install utilize custom chunklist files, the EFI rom will need to be patched with a custom public key.
+In order to utilize custom chunklist files, the EFI rom will need to be patched with a custom public key.
 This can be done with 'replace.py'.
 Just choose one of the 5 public keys and replace it with a custom public key.
 Note that since the first key is utilized, patching it will likely result in an inability to verify any future official software verifications.